 The children we help, and their families, come from some of the most unfavourable housing conditions.
 For Project Peru there is a constant struggle to make do with the resources available.
-Both for the general running costs of our refuge, for our ongoing activities and for special projects, resources from the UK are vital.
+Resources from the UK and elsewhere are vital for the general running costs of our refuge, for our ongoing activities and for special projects.

 El Cono Norte

-El Cono Norte (The Northern Cone) is one of the most important axes for Lima’s growth, which has developed mainly in the valley of the River Chillon and the land between the Chillon and the river Rimac, along two principal roads which link the capital, one linking with the north (the Panamerican Highway North) and the other with the interior or centre of the country, and the Andean Sierra region (Avenue Tupac Amaru).
+El Cono Norte (The Northern Cone), sometimes now called Lima Norte, is one of the most important axes for Lima’s growth.
+This has been developing mainly in the valley of the Rio Chillón and the land between the Chillón and the Rio Rímac, along two principal roads which link the capital, one linking with the north (the Pan-American Highway – North] or Panamericana Norte), and the other with the interior or centre of the country and the Andean sierra region (Avenida Túpac Amaru).

-The Northern Cone consists of the following districts of the Province of Lima: Puente Piedra where Zapallal is situated, and also San Martin de Porres, Comas, Los Olivos, Carabayllo, Independencia, Ancon and Santa Rosa, and one district of the Province of Callao (Ventanilla).
+The Northern Cone consists of the following districts of the Province of Lima: Puente Piedra (where Zapallal is situated), San Martín de Porres, Comas, Los Olivos, Carabayllo, Independencia, Ancón and Santa Rosa, and one district of the Province of Callao (Ventanilla).

-NB The following figures relate for the most part to an earlier period when Project Peru was starting to work.
-They give a good indication about why we are there, but they are not the current figures.
+NB The following figures relate for the most part to a report from an earlier period when Project Peru was starting to work.
+They give a good indication about why we are there, but they are not all current figures.

 The average density of population in the Northern Cone was 140 inhabitants/hectare, whereas Lima as a whole had an average of 120/hectare.